maryjng/weatherplanner-backend/README.md

  - returns the username of the appointment creator
  - throws NotFoundError if id does not exist
  - basically used as part of the auth middleware to check if the current user is authorized

+2) FORECAST - contains functions for adding, updating, deleting, and getting individual or all forecasts. add(appt_id, data)
+- where appt_id is the appointment id and data is { latitude, longitude, date, max_temp, min_temp, weathercode }
+- this function is meant to take the results of the weatherApi.parseRequestForDb function.
+- returns { appt_id, latitude, longitude, date, max_temp, min_temp, weathercode }
+- throws NotFoundError if appt_id does not exist

+update(appt_id, id, data)
+- where appt_id is the appointment id, id is the forecast id, and data can include { max_temp, min_temp, weathercode }
+- returns { appt_id, date, max_temp, min_temp, weathercode }
+- throws NotFoundError if appt_id or id does not exist

+3) USER - functions for authenticating, registering, getting, and removing users authenticate(username, password)
+- checks database to see if username/password matches
+- returns user query result
+- throws UnauthorizedError if check fails

+register(data) - data is { username, password, email }
+- registers user.
+Checks if the username already exists
+- throws BadRequestError if duplicate is found

+get(username)
+- gets user by username
+- returns { id, title, startDate, endDate, description, location, { appointments } }
+- throws NotFoundError if user does not exist

+remove(username)
+- deletes user by username
+- returns username
+- throws NotFoundError if user does not exist